How Long Does It Take to Loosen Tight Hips?

 Most people feel their tight hips ease a little within a single gentle session, while a steadier, lasting change usually takes a few weeks of short, comfortable movement done most days.
 The timeline depends far less on how hard you push and more on how safe the movement feels to your nervous system.

-If you are wondering how long does it take to loosen tight hips, the honest answer is that it depends, and usually less on effort than you would expect.
+How long does it take to loosen tight hips is a question with an honest answer: it depends, and usually less on effort than you would expect.
 Many people feel a small opening inside the very first session, a sense that the hips sit a little easier.
 A steadier, more reliable change tends to arrive over a few weeks of short, gentle movement done most days.
 What sets the pace is not how hard you pull, but how safe the movement feels to your body, an idea that sits at the heart of the Feldenkrais Method®.

 Hip complaints are almost universal.
 The World Health Organization estimates that some 1.71 billion people carry a musculoskeletal condition of one kind or another (WHO, 2022), and the hips are quietly involved in how a great many of those bodies sit, stand, and walk each day.